saxxamsinghania/Online-Food-Delivery-System/README.md

 source venv/bin/activate  # Linux/Mac users can use this command to activate the virtual environment .\venv\Scripts\activate     # Windows users can activate the venv using this command
 ```
-Incase for Windows users, while activating the virtual environment, some access is denied, enter the following command in Windows PowerShell:
+In case for Windows users, while activating the virtual environment, some access is denied, enter the following command in Windows PowerShell: (SKIP this step if virtual environment is activated)
 ```bash
 Set-ExecutionPolicy Unrestricted -Scope Process
 ```